thremulation-station/thremulation-station/README.md

 #### First Threat (Functions Check)

-1. Now from your terminal run $`vagrant ssh elastic` to remotely access the "elastic" logger / attacker box.
+1. From your terminal run $`vagrant ssh elastic` to remotely access the "elastic" logger / attacker box.

 > Your prompt will update to the following `[vagrant@elk ~]$`.